sbtourist/nimrod/README.md

 The Nimrod metrics server also computes and provides the following statistical information:

-* Average and variance of the elapsed time.
+* Mean and variance of the elapsed time.

 ## Gauges